Roadway Functional Classification System

 Month Process

-August-October MARC staff and state DOTs review requested changes for compliance with federal classification guidance.
-Recommendations are shared with each requesting jurisdiction with requests for comments and revisions.
+July-September MARC staff and State DOTs review requested changes for compliance with federal classification guidance and draft recommendations.
+Recommendations are reviewed and shared with each requesting jurisdiction.

 False